 First Unitarian Church of Wilmington is a beloved community that nourishes minds and spirits, fights injustice and transforms the world through loving action.

 For the two of us as leaders, the Summit was an outgrowth of a semester-long online course at the Starr King School for the Ministry in which we studied theories and practices for social change.
 In our course work and in planning the Summit, we returned often to the first 14 words of our mission—describing a beloved community that nourishes minds and spirits.
 And we realized that the final nine words of our mission—to “fight injustice and transform the world through loving action”—could only be realized through the first 14.

 The underlying theme of the Summit was that the quality of our community and the nourishment of our minds and spirits are essential elements in preparing us to transform the world.
-(You can connect with more of our thoughts at the website/blog called Spirit and Action that we created for the course with our Starr King classmate Karuna Foudriat.)

 The stated goals for the Summit were: